The Official CELPIP Podcast: Episode 1 – How Vitor Scored Level 9 on the CELPIP Test

 Chris [00:15:56] Well, for him, the writing part of the test was the most challenging.
 He talks about how getting feedback on his writing really helped him improve.
 He did this by joining a preparation class.
 Aswathi mentions that we do list several prep centers on our website.
 I just wanted to add that a lot of these prep schools offer courses online, which makes joining a class that much easier and safer.

 CJ [00:16:22] Right, right.
 That’s a really good point.
-And we’ll include that link in the list of to the list of prep programs in the show notes that feels like a good place to wrap episode one.
-So that’s exciting.
-Why don’t you tell our listeners what they can expect?
-In Episode two, because episode two is happening.
+And we’ll include that link in the list of, to the list of prep programs in the show notes.
+That feels like a good place to wrap Episode One.
+So this is exciting: why don’t you tell our listeners what they can expect in Episode Two, because Episode Two is happening.

 CJ [00:16:59] Yeah, that’s right.
 That was a really fun episode to be a part of, and it was a really important show to do.
-So it was really excited to do that episode.
-And I think it’s going to be great for episode podcast summary next week,
+So I was really excited to do that episode and I think it’s going to be great for episode podcast summary next week.